 Gibraltar has a low tax policy and the country offers many advantages from a taxation point of view to foreign investors who open a company here.
-Resident companies in Gibraltar are subject to the corporate tax and so is the income derived by individuals, either in the form of employment income, trade, rent, director’s fees or other forms of income.
+Taxes in Gibraltar are determined according to residency and in case of the income tax there are progressive rates Resident companies in Gibraltar are subject to the corporate tax and so is the income derived by individuals, either in the form of employment income, trade, rent, director’s fees or other forms of income.

 Corporate taxation in Gibraltar

 Companies in Gibraltar are taxed based on residency.
 A legal entity is considered a resident in the country if it is managed and controlled from here.
 The basis for taxation is income produced in or derived from the country.
 The taxation principles for branches in Gibraltar are the same as for all other companies.
 Non-resident corporations are only taxed on their income produced in the country.

 Corporate tax is imposed on the profits made by that company in the country.
 Business and trading income produced or derived from Gibraltar are subject to tax.
 Income from listed securities is not subject to tax for regular individuals (it is taxable for banks).

 The Gibraltar tax rates for companies are not differentiated based on the turnover and there are no taxation brackets.